abhaythanak/ReactProject/flix-mingle/README.md

 - implimented Sign out
 - Update profile
 - BugFix: Sign up user displayName and Profile picture update
 - BugFix: if the user is not logged in Redirect /browse to login page and vice-versa
--
+- unsubscribe to the on AuthStateChange callback
 -
 -